-10 Hydrology and Water Quality Less than Significant Potentially with Less-than-Significant Mitigation Significant Impact Impact Incorporated No Impact Would the project: a.
-Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality? b.
-Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable П П П groundwater management of the basin? c.
-Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: (i) Result in substantial erosion or siltation on- or off-site; (ii) Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site; (iii) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or (iv) Impede or redirect flood flows? d.
-In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation? e.
-Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan?
+10 Hydrology and Water Quality

+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less-than- Significant Impact No Impact Wo ould t he project: a. was othe ate any water quality standards or te discharge requirements or erwise substantially degrade surface round water quality? - b. supp grou proj stantially decrease groundwater olies or interfere substantially with undwater recharge such that the ect may impede sustainable undwater management of the basin?
+C. patt thro stre stantially alter the existing drainage ern of the site or area, including bugh the alteration of the course of a am or river or through the addition of ervious surfaces, in a manner which Ild: (i) Result in substantial erosion or siltation on- or off-site; • (ii) Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site; • (iii) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or • (iv) Impede or redirect flood flows? • d. risk ood hazard, tsunami, or seiche zones, release of pollutants due to project idation? - e. of a flict with or obstruct implementation water quality control plan or ainable groundwater management ? •

 - a.
 Would the project violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality? - c.
-Would the project substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: - Result in substantial erosion or siltation on- or off-site - 2.
-Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site - 3.
-Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff - 4.
-Impede or redirect flood flows
+Would the project substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: - (i) Result in substantial erosion or siltation on- or off-site - (ii) Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site - (iii) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff - (iv) Impede or redirect flood flows

 San Fernando is under the jurisdiction of the LARWQCB, which is responsible for the preparation and implementation of the water quality control plan for the region.
 SFMC, Article III, Section 34-96 et seq., the City of San Fernando Stormwater and Urban Runoff Pollution Control Low Impact Development Requirements, requires owners or developers to implement stormwater pollution control requirements for construction activities.
 Provisions of the federal and State Clean Water Act require compliance with the NPDES storm water permit during construction for projects developing more than 1 acre.
-Commercial and industrial development with 10,000 square feet or more of surface area, and development with 10 or more dwelling units in the design (i.e., "planning priority projects") are also subject to the NPDES and its requirements.
-9 Operators of a construction site would be responsible for preparing and implementing a SWPPP that outlines project-specific BMPs to control erosion, sediment release, and otherwise reduce the potential for discharge of pollutants into the stormwater drainage system.
+Commercial and industrial development with 10,000 square feet or more of surface area, and development with 10 or more dwelling units in the design (i.e., "planning priority projects") are also subject to the NPDES and its requirements.10 Operators of a construction site would be responsible for preparing and implementing a SWPPP that outlines project-specific BMPs to control erosion, sediment release, and otherwise reduce the potential for discharge of pollutants into the stormwater drainage system.
 The NPDES also requires post-construction BMPs.
 Typical BMPs include covering stockpiled soils, installing silt fences and erosion control blankets, and handling and disposing of wastes properly.
 SFMC Section 34-104 states that planning priority projects shall be designed to control pollutants, pollutant loads, and runoff volume to the maximum extent feasible by minimizing impervious surface area and controlling runoff from impervious surfaces through Infiltration, evapotranspiration, bioretention and/or rainfall harvest and use.
 This applies to projects that are less than 1 acre, as defined above.